mynodebtc/mynode_docs/docs/device/connect-wifi.md

 ## Reconfigure LND for new IP

 If you are using apps like Zap to remotely access your lightning node, you might have to regenerate the TLS certificates.
-To do so, go to the LND page of your myNode and click on "regenerate" button in the row of "TLS Certification".
+To do so, go to the LND page of your MyNode and click on "regenerate" button in the row of "TLS Certification".

 <center>